wepr/dwc/win-start-readme.txt

 2 - Second - edit miner batch file

-Open *.wallet.address file in notepad and copy your ZZL address to clipboard [Ctrl+C] Edit miner.bat file, paste just copied address instead of default.
+Open *.wallet.address file in notepad and copy your SLD address to clipboard [Ctrl+C] Edit miner.bat file, paste just copied address instead of default.
 Change number of mining threads if you need.
 Save.